dining

 FARMINGTON

-An outstanding example of Colonial Revival domestic architecture, it houses the Pope family’s collection of Impressionist paintings by Monet, Manet, Cassatt, Degas, and Whistler, and antique furniture, rugs and decorative arts.
-Educational and cultural events including the summer Sunken Garden Poetry Festival.
+Hill-Stead Museum is an outstanding example of Colonial Revival domestic architecture and houses the Pope family’s collection of Impressionist paintings by Monet, Manet, Cassatt, Degas, and Whistler, as well as antique furniture, rugs, and other decorative arts.
+The Hill-Stead also sponsors regular educational and cultural events, including the Sunken Garden Poetry Festival each summer.

-A non-circulating research library for 18th-century English studies.
-Bequeathed to Yale University by W.S.
-Lewis, collector of letters and works by Horace Walpole, it houses the United State's most extensive collection of English 18th century satirical prints.
+This non-circulating research library for 18th-century English studies was bequeathed to Yale University by W.S.
+Lewis, who spent his life collecting the letters and works of Horace Walpole.
+It has the most extensive collection of English 18th-century satirical prints in the United States.

 top